 Of course, the Mini30 from Ltl Acorn is also capable of recording HD 1080P video footage coupled with crisp, clear audio.
 In fact you can set the camera to take a photo first and then record a video clip too if you wish to, or you can just have it set up to record video only or capture photos only - all done very simply using the built in menu system.

-External, Detachable LCD Screen
+External LCD Screen

 The Mini30 trail camera does not have a built in screen but instead uses a detachable external screen.
 This means you can have many cameras and just one screen.
 So, you would take the external screen out with you when setting up or checking your trail camera, connect it to the camera and this will allow you to playback any recordings but also to access the menu system and change the set up etc. The external screen requires no extra power as it will draw this from the camera when connected.

 You can purchase the Ltl Acorn Mini30 from us either with or without the LCD screen.
 So if you intend to use more than one Mini30 trail camera you will only need one screen, so you can save money by purchasing any extra cameras without the LCD screen.

-Infrared / Night Vision
+Infrared / Night Vision - 940nm or White Light?

 You have the option of choosing between 2 different versions of night vision with the Mini30.
 You can opt for the common 940nm frequency infrared which uses "no glow" technology and so it ideal in security or covert surveillance situations.
 The 940nm frequency will mean black & white video footage & photos in low light and dark night time conditions.